-- 31. All software license agreements must be honoured.
-It is against the law to copy commercial software that has not been placed in the public domain or distributed as "freeware". - 32.
-Under copyright laws all material remains the property of the author/creator and therefore permission is required for its use. - 33.
-Do not take and present the work of others (for example, writings, images) and present them as yours.
+- 43. All software licence agreements must be honoured.
+It is against the law to copy commercial software that has not been placed in the public domain or distributed as "freeware".
+This includes the downloading, copying, distribution, playing and publication of digital music and video files.
+Refer to LKDSB Fair dealing/Copyright Regulations and information on the LKDSB Portal. - 44.
+Under copyright laws all material remains the property of the author/creator and therefore permission is required for its use. - 45.
+Do not take and present the work of others (e.g., writings, images) and present them as yours.
 If using the work of others proper credit must be given and permission obtained if copyright materials are used.